 He added: “The UK government has set itself a target of building 300,000 new houses a year, but it must not miss opportunities to do more to better manage the growing level of existing housing stock that is currently being underused, or not used at all.”

-As an example, the city of Salford, has at this time, 2,392 properties which have been empty for at least six months.
-The Salford council have been actively working in conjunction with property developers and investors on a mission to bring these properties up to scratch and find tenants.
+As an example, the city of Salford has, at this time, 2,392 properties that have been empty for at least six months.
+The Salford Council has been actively working in conjunction with property developers and investors on a mission to bring these properties up to scratch and find tenants.

-She added: “Our dedicated team deploy a wide range of tactics to bring these homes back into use and we have strong partnerships with local housing associations who help us refurbish them and find new tenants who are in need of a good quality home.
+She added: “Our dedicated team deploys a wide range of tactics to bring these homes back into use, and we have strong partnerships with local housing associations who help us refurbish them and find new tenants who are in need of a good-quality home.”